-Pandolf High School had been closed for a Teachers Day so he went to Chicago for a long weekend.
+Pandolf High School had been closed for a Teachers Day so he had visited Chicago for a long weekend.

 While his aunt slept in — so unlike her — George and Uncle Max had eaten at an outdoor cafe near the apartment.

-Leaves from the nearby park fluttered by them on morning-fresh fall breezes.
+Brown leaves from the nearby park floated by on morning-fresh breezes.
 Outdoor speakers piped a Native American melody with flute and wind chimes.
-His giant salsa-topped stuffed cheese omelet with hash browns arrived and he dug in.
+His giant salsa-topped stuffed cheese omelet with hash browns arrived.

 “George,” he said, “let me tell you, it’s a dog-eat-dog world out there.
-You remember that lawyer, Jim Sichet, who bought one of my paintings, my biggest sale ever?
-He said that he would put it in the entryway of this historic landmark bank building.
+You remember that lawyer, Jim Sichet, who bought one of my paintings.
+That was my biggest sale ever.
+He said that he would put it in the entryway of a historic landmark bank building.

-“Now I didn’t believe him even back then.
-But now that fixer has stashed my girl away — where no one can see her.
+“Now I didn’t believe him.
+But now the fixer has stashed my girl away — where no one can see her.
 The world is not a fair place.”

 Uncle Max looked up.

-The waiter brought another mug and Uncle Max poured more coffee into it.
+The waiter brought another mug.
+Uncle Max poured her coffee.
 “I know you’re like me, you like it straight,” he said to the woman.

-Not looking up, George stared at her cup.
-His gaze traced her long delicate fingers past rings to thin bracelets around her wrist.
+His gaze stayed on the starched white tablecloth, then traced her long delicate fingers past rings to thin bracelets around her wrist.
 The sunlight revealed the faintest fuzz on her forearm.